-Reaffirmation is when borrowers agree to take accountability for a debts in order to keep the property that secures the loan (collateral).
+Reaffirmation is when borrowers agree to take accountability for debt in order to keep the property that secures the loan (collateral).
 You and the lender sign a new reaffirmation agreement, which is normally on the same terms as the old one, and file it with the bankruptcy court.
-Basically when you reaffirm a debt, you commit to pay it even after your bankruptcy case is over.
+Basically, when you reaffirm a debt, you commit to paying it even after your bankruptcy case is over.
 The creditor’s lien on your property and your responsibility for your debt will generally survive your bankruptcy proceeding.

 You must be current on your loan before you enter into a reaffirmation arrangement.
 You must also be able to use a bankruptcy exemption to protect all property equity.
 If you can’t exempt all of the equity in the property, the trustee will most likely sell it and use the money to pay your other debts.
 Usually, it will be used for unsecured debts.

-Maybe you read the previous paragraphs and you’re wondering what the difference is between collateralized debt and unsecured debt.
+Maybe you read the previous paragraphs and wonder what the difference is between collateralized debt and unsecured debt.
 It’s important to have a full understanding of these terms before anyone enters into reaffirmation agreements.